darkarnium/om-env-securitymonkey/README.md

 * `node['securitymonkey']['config']['secret_key']`
 * `node['securitymonkey']['config']['security_password_salt']`

-These values should be kept safe, and would ideally be set through environment or JSON override(s) with any applicable security controls applied.
+These values should be kept safe, and would ideally be set through environment, JSON override(s), or another more secure mechanism adhering to any applicable security controls.

 ## Requirements